 After evaluating the cause of your heavy periods using blood tests, ultrasound, and other screenings, your doctor at Premier Women’s Care of Southwest Florida will create a treatment plan based on your overall health, medical history, future family plans, and the specific cause of your condition.

 Some women may need to undergo surgical treatments to remove fibroids or excess uterine lining.
-Premier Women’s Care of Southwest Florida offers many in-office procedures, such as NovaSure® endometrial ablation, which will stop heavy bleeding with lasting results in one short, in-office procedure.
+Premier Women’s Care of Southwest Florida offers many in-office procedures, such as NovaSure® endometrial ablation, which can improve heavy bleeding with lasting results in one short, in-office procedure.
 If fibroids and polyps are the cause of heavy bleeding, our doctors can often remove them without an incision using the MyoSure® procedure.

 Treatment for heavy periods may have an effect on future pregnancies, so it’s important to fully understand all of your treatment options.

 If you suffer from heavy periods that disrupt your everyday life, contact Premier Women’s Care of Southwest Florida to find out about treatment options.
-You can call one of our locations to schedule an appointment, request a new patient appointment online, or book online if you are an established patient.
+You can request a new patient appointment online.
+If you are already an established patient, you can book online through the patient portal.
+Or you can always call (239) 432-5858 to schedule a consultation with one of Premier Women’s Care of Southwest Florida’s women’s health-care providers in Fort Myers, Cape Coral or Lehigh Acres.